 To use the CMS, you will need to make a request to your division leader (Dean or Vice President) who will then take the request to the Executive Director of Marketing & Communications.

-This IT website is developed on the CMS.
+This OIT website is developed on the CMS.

-If you would like to design your website from scratch, the IT department can offer space on our Windows web servers.
+If you would like to design your website from scratch, OIT offers space on our Windows web servers.
 These servers allow for websites coded with HTML, CSS, and ASP.
 For security reasons, PHP is not supported as a programming language on these servers.

 Instructions for connecting to your departmental site, can be found here:

-The only instance of Wordpress that IT is able to support is located at http://blogs.unr.edu.
-Wordpress is a content management/blogging system ideal for department groups that want to share news and events - although Wordpress has much greater capabilities.
-The IT blog is built on the University Wordpress instance.
+The only instance of WordPress that IT is able to support is located at http://blogs.unr.edu.
+WordPress is a content management/blogging system ideal for department groups that want to share news and events - although WordPress has much greater capabilities.
+The OIT blog is built on the University WordPress instance.

 Faculty and Staff may request a blog by following this process:

-- Contact IT Support to request the new blog site.
+- Contact OIT Support to request the new blog site.
 You will need to tell them:

 - Your NetID